dmauser/Lab/PLS-for-onprem-workloads-haproxy/README.md

     ![Environment](./media/privatelinkcenter.png)

-3. Follow the wizard and make sure to paste PLS alias from step 1.
+3. Follow the wizard and make sure to paste the PLS alias from step 1.

     ![Environment](./media/consumer-connect-to-plsalias.png)